Project Data Download Folder Includes:

 Here is the exam question:

 1.Explain, in your own words, what UAV/Drone Mapping is and how it works.
 Include in your response a discussion of what UAV/Drones are, how they work, and why they are useful.
-Include in your response the raster and 3D data models as related to UAV/Drone mapping and types of raster data that can be collected with a UAV/Drone system.
+Also include in your response the raster and 3D data models as related to UAV/Drone mapping and types of raster data that can be collected with a UAV/Drone system.
 Also include a discussion of fight pattern efficiency and best practices in terms of remote sensing data collection and planning, flying, collecting data, and landing a UAV/Drone.
 Explain how an accurate orthomosaic, DSM, or DEM is constructed.
 Discuss limitations to UAV/Drone mapping systems as well (accuracy issues, quality, resolution, errors, etc.).
 Also discuss and give examples of different applications for which UAV/Drone mapping systems are used.
 Finally, include a discussion of legal issues and laws a UAV/Drone mapping analyst would have to consider.

 High-quality responses contain: